-- She has been a researcher for ten years. - From the Abyssinian to the Turkish van, cat lineages have been bred for decades to produce felines with minor physical distinctions. - He has had the same job since 2006. - Since the SARS-CoV-2 virus was first recognized in December of 2019, it has spread across the world.
+- She has been a researcher for ten years. /she was researcher for ten years - From the Abyssinian to the Turkish van, cat lineages have been bred for decades to produce felines with minor physical distinctions. - He has had the same job since 2006. - Since the foundation of the World Health Organization in 1948, the world has experienced public health challenges that have required us all to come together with science, solutions and solidarity.